abinit/abinit/doc/tutorial/gwr_intro.md

-This page provides a quick introduction to the new GWR driver of ABINIT We discuss the technical details related to the implementation, the associated input variables. as well as the pros and cons with respect to the conventional GW implementation formulated in Fourier-space and real-frequency domain, also available in ABINIT, that in what follows will be referred to as conventional or legacy GW code.
+This page provides a quick introduction to the new GWR driver of ABINIT We discuss the technical details related to the implementation, the associated input variables. as well as the pros and cons with respect to the conventional GW implementation formulated in Fourier-space and real-frequency domain that in what follows will be referred to as conventional or legacy GW code.

 WARNING : THIS TUTORIAL IS WORK IN PROGRESS !
 IT IS NOT YET COMPLETE ...